koopjs/koop/packages/winnow/README.md

   offset: Number // number of return features to offset
   order: Array // Set of fields or aggregates by which to order results
   projection: Number || String // An EPSG code, an OGC WKT or an ESRI WKT used to convert geometry
+  inputCrs: Number || String // An EPSG code, an OGC WKT or an ESRI WKT defining the coordinate system of the input data.
+Defaults to 4326 (WGS84)
   toEsri: Boolean // return Esri feature collection
   geometryPrecision: Number // number of digits to appear after decimal point for geometry
   classification: Object // GeoJSON or geoservices classification Object